EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 ·When we’re young, how do we experience crush and sexual energy?

-Unless we’ve been sexualized and we're aware of our sexuality at a young age, if we have a crush on someone we’re not thinking about being sexual with them.
-We’re just feel that we like them a lot.
+Unless we’ve been sexualized and we're aware of our sexuality at a young age, if we have a crush on someone, we’re not thinking about being sexual with them.
+We just feel we like them a lot.

 I remember having a big crush on my best friend’s cousin when I was around 6 or 7.

 I’d find any opportunity to just be around him.

 Similarly, when we feel sexual energy, it usually has nothing to do with being in crush.

 My parents had a small bowl which had a hand painted picture of two Dutch children kissing on it.
 When I was around 8 or 9, I remember showing it to a friend’s brother and asking him if he wanted to do that with me, as in kiss.